William S. Burroughs: Beginning of literary career

-Overseas
+Tangier

 During 1953, Burroughs was at loose ends.
 Due to legal problems, he was unable to live in the cities toward which he was most inclined.
 He spent time with his parents in Palm Beach, Florida, and in New York City with Allen Ginsberg.
 When Ginsberg refused his romantic advances, Burroughs went to Rome to meet Alan Ansen on a vacation financed from his parents' continuing support.
 He found Rome and Ansen's company dreary and, inspired by Paul Bowles' fiction, he decided to head for the Tangier International Zone, where he rented a room and began to write a large body of text that he personally referred to as Interzone.

 To Burroughs, all signs directed a return to Tangier, a city where drugs were freely available and where financial support from his family would continue.
 He realized that in the Moroccan culture he had found an environment that synchronized with his temperament and afforded no hindrances to pursuing his interests and indulging in his chosen activities.
 He left for Tangier in November 1954 and spent the next four years there working on the fiction that would later become Naked Lunch, as well as attempting to write commercial articles about Tangier.
-He sent these writings to Ginsberg, his literary agent for Junkie, but none was published until 1989 when Interzone, a collection of short stories, was published.
+He sent these writings to Ginsberg, his literary agent for Junkie, but none were published until 1959 when Interzone, a collection of short stories, was published.
 Under the strong influence of a marijuana confection known as majoun and a German-made opioid called Eukodol, Burroughs settled in to write.
 Eventually, Ginsberg and Kerouac, who had traveled to Tangier in 1957, helped Burroughs type, edit, and arrange these episodes into Naked Lunch.